xuan07t2/english_technical_vocabulary/PSM.md

 ​a person or company that is involved in a particular organization, project, system, etc., especially because they have invested money in it
 All our employees are stakeholders in the company.

+employ verb
+ OPAL W
+ /ɪmˈplɔɪ/
+ /ɪmˈplɔɪ/
+ (formal) to use something such as a skill, method, etc. for a particular purpose employ something to employ a technique/strategy/tactic He criticized the repressive methods employed by the country's government.

+efficacy noun
+OPAL W
+ /ˈefɪkəsi/
+ /ˈefɪkəsi/
+[uncountable] (formal)
+​the ability of something to produce the results that are wanted SYNONYM effectiveness to evaluate the efficacy and safety of the treatment

+empiricism noun
+ /ɪmˈpɪrɪsɪzəm/
+ /ɪmˈpɪrɪsɪzəm/
+[uncountable] (philosophy)
+​the use of experiments or experience as the basis for your ideas; the belief in these methods

 determine verb
  OPAL WOPAL S
  /dɪˈtɜːmɪn/